Emmanuelxsx/DevOps-Project/README.md

-# Linux Project for Commands
+# These following projects have been implemented

-Running Linux commands on Ubuntu server
+1. Linux commands
+2. Git Project